Subscribe to Our Newsletter

 How can I participate?

 In order to become a Pro Bono attorney with ALSC, you must be an active member of the Alaska Bar Association, or a member of an out-of-state Bar Association practicing law in that particular state.
-Please contact the ALSC Director of Pro Bono by email at LGoss@alsc-law.org or by phone at 907-222-4521 who will ask for your contact information and the type of areas of law you practice or would be interesting in working with.
+Please email us at probono@alsc-law.org with your contact information and the type of areas of law you practice or would be interesting in working with.
 You can also fill out the online Pro Bono Volunteer Registration Form.

 What type of pro bono work can I do?